1798bebe/Digital-Logic-Circuit-Lab/README.md

 The whole file package created for the project is uploaded as:
 "file_package_for_upload.zip"

-Also you can watch a short video of part of the game at:
+You can also watch a short video of part of the game at:
 "https://youtu.be/2dr-xFhZgp0"